rrvt/FtpApp/FtpApp/README.md

   - FineName -- Added a function to get the directory name of from a path
   - NewAllocator -- Corrected the debug dependency from if to ifdef
   - ToolBar -- Added data for drop down menus

+### Update 10/6//21 Later

+Added some logic to FtpLib recover a pointer to the certificate in the Application.
+Don't have a clue what one could do with that information.

+### Update 10/6/21

+The program was doing something useful, so I spent a few hours trying to figure out to get it in GitHub.
+The problems was mostly about very large files, how to find them and delete them in OpenSSL.

+But, ...
+This was a program in development.
+I finally took the time to add comments here and there.
+The last update I had gone through the application project.
+This update I've looked at the FtpLib project very carefully.
+Yuk...
+There was a lot of extra code in the modules that was there specifically to do debugging.
+There was code that was needed to formulate ideas but was now clearly unimportant.
+There was code that was replicated all over the place and could be replaced with a simple change somewhere.
+And a few comments were added here and there.

+### 10/4/21

+Added some comments, removed unused code, general cleanup...

 ## Authors